typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 In conclusion, we've see how:

-1. **Grakn provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
+1. **Grakn's type system provides a concept-level schema** that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
 2. **Grakn contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
 3. **Grakn is an abstraction layer over a graph database.** Grakn leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction